WarnerMedia's The Prow

 Designing the Sound Architecture

-Our challenge was to craft a beautiful musical solution that was robust and durable, to remain relevant and adaptive for years to come.
+Our challenge was to craft a beautiful musical solution that was robust, durable and would remain relevant and adaptive for years to come.
 Working with ESI Design and the art-tech wizards at Rare Volume, we conceived a system based on color, motion and source audio from WarnerMedia film and TV assets.
 We designed an architecture and logic, first prototyping in Max/MSP and then implementing in Cinder (an extension of C++ for advanced visualization).

 Spatialized Audio

-Working with speakers placed vertically throughout the Prow – at the top and bottom as well as embedded in the stairwells – we designed a system where sound moves up and down the Prow along with the visuals, where each color on the spectrum is represented by unique musical and textural elements and different modes of visualization influence aspects of the music.
+By placing speakers vertically throughout the Prow (at the top, bottom and embedded in the stairwells) we designed a system where sound moves up and down the sculpture with the visuals.
+Each color is represented by unique musical and textural elements, and different modes of visualization influence various aspects of the music.